-Accessibility of Non-Final Discovery Opinions and Orders Issued by the Board of Patent Interferences of discovery matters before the Board.
-While non-final opinions need not be made available to the public [5 U.S.C. § 552(a) (2)], in order to satisfy the need, copies of non-final opinions issued by the Board will be kept in a file in the Service Branch of the Board in the U.S. Patent and Trademark Office (Crystal Plaza, Building 6, Eleventh Floor, Room 1116, Arlington, Virginia).
+A number of inquiries have been received from the patent bar and other interested persons relating to discovery practice under 37 C.F.R. § 1.287 before the Board of Patent Interferences.
+The inquiries indicate a need for making available to the public non-final Board opinions, including concurring and dissenting opinions, as well as orders, made in the adjudication of discovery matters before the Board.
+While nonfinal opinions need not be made available to the public [5 U.S.C. § 552(a)(2)], in order to satisfy the need, copies on non-final opinions issued by the Board will be kept in a file in the Service Branch of the Board in the U.S. Patent and Trademark Office (Crystal Gateway 2, 1225 Jefferson Davis Highway, Room 10C01, Arlington, Virginia).
 Opinions in the file may be reviewed by the public during normal business hours (8:30 A.M. to 5:00 P.M.).
-Copies of opinions may be made by the public on reproducing equipment in the Service Branch with tokens at a cost of \$0.15 per page or copies may be ordered at a cost of \$0.30 per page [37 CFR 1.21 (b)].
+Copies of opinions may be made by the public on reproducing equipment in the Service Branch with tokens at a cost of \$0.20 per page or copies may be ordered at a cost of \$0.30 per page [37 CFR 1.21(g) and 37 CFR 1.19(a)(5)].